XueFuzhao/OpenMoE/README.md

 For more detailed results, please see our [Blog](https://www.notion.so/Aug-2023-OpenMoE-v0-2-Release-43808efc0f5845caa788f2db52021879)

-### [2024.01] MT-Bench
+### MT-Bench
-We perform evaluation on MT-Bench and observe that OpenMoE-8B-Chat outperformed some dense counterparts with two times training FLOPs on the first Turn results.
+We perform evaluation on MT-Bench and observe that OpenMoE-8B-Chat outperformed dense LLMs trained with around two times FLOPs on the first Turn results.

 ![MT-Bench Result(Turn 1)](figure/mt_bench_turn_1.png)